naiq/Duke_evaluation/README.md

 |PCB| 83.3% | 69.2% | "[Beyond Part Models: Person Retrieval with Refined Part Pooling](https://arxiv.org/abs/1711.09349)", Yifan Sun, Liang Zheng, Yi Yang, Qi Tian, Shengjin Wang, arXiv:1711.09349|

 ### Baseline
-We release our baseline training code and pretrained model in https://github.com/layumi/DukeMTMC-reID_baseline.
+We release our baseline training code and pretrained model in [[Matconvnet Version]](https://github.com/layumi/DukeMTMC-reID_baseline) and [[Pytorch Version]](https://github.com/layumi/Person_reID_baseline_pytorch).
+You can choose one of the two tools to conduct the experiment.

 Or you can directly download the finetuned ResNet-50 baseline feature.
 You can download it from [GoogleDriver](https://drive.google.com/open?id=0B0VOCNYh8HeRVFR6bldBX0lTRVE) or [BaiduYun](https://pan.baidu.com/s/1c2CIsTy), which includes the feature of training set, query set and gallery set.
 The DukeMTMC-reID LICENSE is also included.

 ### Sample Retrieval